 How so, you may ask?
 Let’s get into the nitty-gritty of cough syrup and cavities:

 Before we look at how cough syrup increases your risk of cavities, we should probably know how cough syrup works first.
 Understanding the types is an excellent way to start.
 As it turns out, not all cough medicines work the same way.
 Typically, you’ve got two kinds:

 - Expectorants.
 This type of cough syrup works by thinning out the gooey gunk blocking your airways.
-When you cough, after all, what your body’s trying to do is clear out these areas, so you don’t choke to death.
+After all, when you cough, what your body’s trying to do is clear out these areas so you don’t choke to death.
 The thinner the mucus, then, the less likely you’ll be hacking your lungs out.